openethereum/openethereum.github.io/Transactions-Queue.md

 Note that a transaction would be included in the queue if it fulfils the criteria mentioned above and:
 - the nonce is `current`: equals to state nonce + number of already pending transactions. or
-- the nonce is `future`: there is a nonce gap, meaning that the transaction seems to have been received out of order, parity will, therefore, keep it, anticipating that transactions with lower nonces will fill the gap (gap = `expected nonce` vs `transaction nonce`).
+- the nonce is `future`: there is a nonce gap, meaning that the transaction seems to have been received out of order, OpenEthereum will, therefore, keep it, anticipating that transactions with lower nonces will fill the gap (gap = `expected nonce` vs `transaction nonce`).
 A `future` transactions will not be propagated nor will it get included in the pending block as it would be invalid.

 ## Dropping conditions
 Once a transaction has been added to the queue, it might get dropped if: